WillPower3309/awesome-dotfiles/README.md

 + Wallpaper auto-blur functionality
 + Log out / shutdown / restart / lock screen
 + Volume / brightness adjustment widgets with sliders
-+ Integrated dpi / resolution scaling
++ Automatic dpi / resolution scaling
   + Note that xft.dpi must be properly assigned in the .Xresources file if you are using a high DPI screen
 + Supports multi monitor setups!
   + The top bar appears on every monitor, and the side bar only appears on the main monitor